guihen01/DockerLibr/README.md

 | DockerPullCount             |  : Returns the number of pulls on a given Docker repository                                                                                       | ----------------------------|                                                                                                                                       |
 | DockerREpInfos              |  : Returns the details informations on the repository (idname/repname)
 |-----------------------------|
 |  DockerWrToJson             | Write informations obtained from Docker Hub to a file (format json)
 |  DockerWrToTxt              | Write informations obtained from Docker Hub to a file (format txt)
 |  GetHttpRep                 | Simple Get Http Request with no authorization needed
 |  DockGetTagsOb              | Returns all tags or specific tag of a Docker Hub repository  ( results as  json string )
 |  & DockGetTags              | Returns all tags or specific tag of a Docker Hub repository  ( results as  json string formated as text)
 |  DockContList               | List docker containers – Get the Docker container list with details (results as  json string)
 |  DockImageList              | List images on local or remote host computer or server
+|  DockContPaused             | List all paused containers
+|  DockContRunning            | List all containers running

 # Method DockerPullCount